Libre-TrainSim/lts-docs/docs/mods/custom-world-scripts.md

 # Custom World Scripts

 !!! danger
 	We plan to remove the feature in this form.
 It is just bad in about every way possible.
+Maybe just drop the page?
+Undocumented stuff doesn't exist :)

 It is also possible to add some custom code, like used at tutorials.
 It is a bit hacky, but the concept is very simple.
 This can be very powerful.